mgsosna/mattsosna.com/_posts/careers/2020-12-15-DS-transition-3.md

 #### 2. [Arrays](#arrays)
 One clear exception to the rule of using `numpy` arrays over lists is if you want your array to store values of different types. `numpy.array` and `pandas.Series` have type forcing, which means that [all elements must be the same type](https://numpy.org/doc/stable/user/quickstart.html#the-basics), and they'll be forced into the same type upon creation of the array.

 Below, the `numpy` version of `our_list1` converts `1` and `2` to floats to match `3.0`.
 (Integers are converted to floats to preserve the information after the decimal in floats.)
-For `our_list2`, there's no clear integer of float version of `'a'`, so instead `1` and `2.0` are converted to strings.
+For `our_list2`, there's no clear integer or float version of `'a'`, so instead `1` and `2.0` are converted to strings.
 If you want your array to store data of different types for some reason, you're therefore better off sticking with Python's `list` class.

 ```python
 import numpy as np